mainframeindustries/UE4SentryClientPlugin/README.md

 ## Run-time requirements

 The `crashpad` backend used for Linux requires C++ runtime to be installed.
 Use `apt install libc++` or similar to install it.
-Currently the `sentry-native` package does not support statick linking of this executable.
+Currently the `sentry-native` package does not support static linking of this executable.

 ## Updating the sentry-native binaries